55+ Membership Program

 Nordic Pole Walking Course

 Come join us for a total body workout while socializing!
 Nordic Pole Walking targets 90% of your body’s muscles, cardiovascular system, keeps your body in alignment, reduces impact and burns calories.
 You will be shown how to achieve this by a trained Nordic Pole walking instructor.
 If you have your own poles, please bring them to each walk.
 For participants who do not have their own equipment, a limited number of walking poles will be available for use and need to be returned to the instructor after each walk.
 All walks start at Riverside Park.
-This program will be cancelled on days where there is inclement weather and will switch to an evening time in July and August.
+This program will be cancelled on days where there is inclement weather and runs until the end of June.

 Minds in Motion